-For FY2023, on the bases of the declarations of independence provided by the Independent Directors and the guidance in the Code and taken into account the assessment of the NC, the Board has determined that Messrs Fang Swee Peng, Tan Kok Aun, Lim Thian Loong and Hui Chiu Fung continue to be independent.
-Each member of the NC and Board had recused himself from the NC's and the Board's deliberations respectively on his own independence.
+On the bases of the declarations of independence provided by the Independent Directors and the guidance in the Code and the Listing Manual of the SGX-ST, and taken into account the assessment of the NC, the Board has determined that Messrs Lim Thian Loong, Hui Chiu Fung and Teh Kor Lak continue to be independent.
+Each member of the NC and Board had recused themselves from the NC's and the Board's deliberations respectively on their own independence respectively.